 Project Details

-Current working design layout to include a maximum of 49 turbines
+Current layout to include a maximum of 49 turbines

 Produce renewable energy for Ireland's electricity grid